 51-99% online is "hybrid,"

 Face-to-face with online materials is "web enhanced."

 Note the deadlines for submitting curriculum proposals and plan accordingly so that the curriculum approval process is completed well before schedule planning is due for the semester in which you want to teach the class.
-For deadlines, forms, and details see the Curriculum Review Committee Web site.
-If you have questions about the curriculum approval process, contact Chas Crocker, curriculum technician: (707) 527-4521.
+Due dates are noted in Step 1 below.
+For other curriculum deadlines, forms, and details see the SRJC Curriculum homepage.
+If you have questions about the curriculum approval process, contact Joshua Pinaula, Curriculum Technician: (707) 521-7886.

 After a course has been approved for online delivery, the instructional department determines which sections will be delivered online and which instructors will teach those sections, based on department guidelines.
 Some departments might require an Online Special Expertise.
 Check with your instructional department for details.

 Most departments require instructors to complete a training process in Canvas before they are approved to teach online.
 Once training is completed, the instructor should receive an Online Special Expertise certificate.

 Canvas trainings are offered regularly—check the Canvas Trainings & Tutorials page to see all of the upcoming Canvas trainings.

 It is especially helpful to have the experience of being an online student yourself.
 You are then able to enhance your course design from a student’s perspective.
 This can be invaluable as you develop course content and anticipate how students will access materials and follow through with your instructions.
 (See also CSKLS 334 "How to Take an Online Class.")

 California Virtual Campus (CVC): The CVC catalog of distance education programs and courses continues the work of its predecessor—the California Virtual University Web site—in making information available about distance learning opportunities at California institutions of higher education.
 The CVC Professional Development Center gratefully acknowledges the assistance of the University of California in establishing the CVC catalog.